aanand/deadweight/README.md

 ### Integrate it With Your Integration Tests ###

-Deadweight can hijack your Rails integration tests (both the spartan Test::Unit type and the refreshing Cucumber variety), capturing every page that is returned by your app during testing and saving you the trouble of manually specifying a ton of URLs and login processses.
+Deadweight can hijack your Rails integration tests, capturing every page that is returned by your app during testing and saving you the trouble of manually specifying a ton of URLs and login processses.

 First, put this in your `Gemfile`: